GowriCherry31/SACOE-Student-Admission-Form/README.md

-##SACOE Student Admission Registration Form – Real-Time Auto-Save
+DSACE Student Admission Registration Form – Real-Time Auto-Save Project Overview

-##Project Overview

--This project is a web-based student admission registration form for Dr. Sivanthi Aditanar College of Engineering.
-The form includes real-time auto-save functionality, ensuring that users don’t lose any data while filling out the form.
-After submission, a Thank You page confirms successful registration.
+This project is a web-based student admission registration form for Dr. Sivanthi Aditanar College of Engineering.

-##Features
+Includes real-time auto-save functionality to prevent data loss.

+Shows a Thank You page after submission confirming successful registration.

+Fully responsive design suitable for desktops, laptops, tablets, and mobile devices.

+Features

+Homepage:

--Homepage: College name with a professional background and “Get Started” button.
+Displays college name with professional background.

+“Get Started” button to navigate to the form.

+Student Registration Form:

--Student Registration Form: Captures Name, Email, Phone, Gender, Date of Birth, Course (CSE, AI&DS, IT, ECE, EEE, Mech, Civil), and Address.
+Captures Name, Email, Phone, Gender, Date of Birth, Course, and Address.

+Courses include CSE, AI&DS, IT, ECE, EEE, Mech, Civil.

+Real-Time Auto-Save:

--Real-Time Auto-Save: Automatically saves all input to the browser’s localStorage.
+Automatically saves input in browser localStorage.

+Data persists even if the page is reloaded.

+Thank You Page:

--Thank You Page: Confirms registration with a graduation background image.
+Confirms registration with a graduation background image.

+Responsive Design:

--Responsive Design: Works on laptops, desktops, tablets, and mobile devices.
+Works on desktops, laptops, tablets, and mobiles.

-##Technology Stack
+Technology Stack

--Frontend: HTML5, CSS3, JavaScript
+Frontend: HTML5, CSS3, JavaScript

--Storage: Browser localStorage (no backend or database required)
+Storage: Browser localStorage (no backend required)

--Fonts: Google Fonts (Poppins)
+Fonts: Google Fonts (Poppins)

-##Setup & Usage
+Setup & Usage

--Clone or Download the Repository
+Clone or Download Repository

--Open the Project
+Open the Project:

--Open the index.html file in any modern web browser (Chrome, Firefox, Edge).
+Open the index.html file in any modern web browser (Chrome, Firefox, Edge).

--Use the Form
+Use the Form:

--Fill in the student details.
+Fill in the student details.

-Data is saved in real-time automatically.
+Data is saved automatically in real-time.

 Click Submit to view the Thank You page.